19th September 2009, 6:30 AM

 6) I don't get the deal with Blue and Green, who's who?

 In the Japanese version, Green is Prof. Oak's grandson and the rival of Red, and Blue is the girl who has many tricks up her sleeve.
 In the US version, the name Blue is given to the rival and the girl is named Green instead.
 The reason for this is in Japan, Red and Green are the original games released, and thus the hero and the rival are named accordingly.
 But in US, Red and Blue are the original games released, so the rival was given the name Blue instead of Green.
+This holds true in VIZ's republication of the series.

 7) How did the writers come up with the idea of Blue and Yellow?
+And what is the real deal with Emerald and Wally?

 In the guidebook of the GB game Red and Green, a picture shows the hero, rival, and a girl with long brown hair and dark dress with the three starter pokemons.
 Blue was based on the girl.

 Yellow was a completely fictional character made from scratch.
-The writers once said they decided to give Yellow a western (I think they mean mexican, cowboy) feel and thus gave him the hat and Dodo to ride on.
+The writers once said they decided to give Yellow a western (I think they mean mexican, cowboy) feel and thus gave him the hat and Doduo to ride on.

 8) How did the writers come up with the team lineups for the characters?